Students may choose a concentration in one of the following areas

 The sculpture program at Winthrop is designed to introduce students to both traditional and contemporary ways of making sculpture.
 The program emphasizes the development of technical, creative and cognitive skills through an energetic hands on approach to creating sculpture.

-The Department of Fine Arts offers the Master of Fine Arts degree in four areas of concentration.
-Candidates may elect a concentration in one of the following:
+The Department of Fine Arts offers the Master of Fine Arts degree in Studio Art which provides students with an opportunity to develop a program based on evolving contemporary issues in visual arts.

 Visit the Fine Arts Department Website